michael-alphazulu/uqif/README.md

 The paper presents mathematical formulations, simulation results, and theoretical implications for fields ranging from quantum computing to consciousness studies.

+## AI Assistance
+The mathematical formalism, QuTiP/PennyLane simulations, Monte Carlo analysis, figure generation, and manuscript compilation were developed with substantial assistance from Grok (built by xAI).
+The core theoretical framework, hypotheses, and final interpretations remain the responsibility of the author, Michael Ruiz.

 ## Usage

 The PDF file `uqif.pdf` contains the complete paper with all equations and figures embedded.
 The accompanying data files and simulation script allow for reproduction and extension of the numerical results presented in the paper.